gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She released him and turned to the bot.
 "Let's go," she said,
-and while Gumption was still gaping at them the bot picked her up, dropped its wheel onto the ground, and roared back up the path to the old highway.
+and while Gumption was still gaping at them
+Dockety picked her up,
+dropped its wheel onto the ground, and roared back up the path to the old highway.

 "Whoa!"
 Maddy exclaimed,
-but the bot didn't slow down.
+but Dockety didn't slow down.
 It was the fastest she had ever gone---faster even than the time Pelter the horse from Three Posts had given them all rides at the fair.
 She closed her eyes,